Pages (word processor): History

 On January 11, 2005, Apple announced the first version of Pages, as part of iWork '05.
 On January 6, 2009, Apple released the fourth version of Pages as a component of iWork '09.
 On January 27, 2010, Apple announced a new version of Pages for iPad with a touch interface.
 On May 31, 2011, Apple updated the iOS version of Pages to 1.4, providing it as a universal binary, which allowed the app to be run on iPhones and iPod Touch devices, in addition to iPads.
 On October 12, 2011, Apple updated the iOS app to version 1.5, adding the iCloud "Documents in the Cloud" feature. iOS Pages was updated to version 1.6 on March 7, 2012, and will only run on iOS 5.1 or later.
 Pages for OS X was updated to version 4.3 on December 4, 2012, to support Pages 1.7 for iOS, which was released on the same day.
 Pages for iOS 1.7.1 introduced better compatibility with Word and Pages for Mac, and version 1.7.2, released on March 7, 2013, merely added stability improvements and bug fixes.

 On October 23, 2013, Apple released a redesign with Pages 5.0 and made it free for anyone with an iOS device.
 In this release, many templates, as well as some advanced features that were available in version 4.3, were not included.
 Some of these missing features were put back over subsequent releases, but the current release still lacks features from version 4.3, including the ability to select non-contiguous regions of text, advanced find/replace functions, and more.

+As part of the launch of Apple Creator Studio on January 28, 2026, version 15.1 of Pages for macOS was released as a new app rather than an update to the existing app, which will no longer receive any new features.
+The iOS and iPadOS versions were unaffected by this and received the update as normal.
+As part of this, the application moved to a freemium model, with everything remaining free except for the newly added advanced editing features, which require an Apple Creator Studio subscription.